Love Is Blind (2019 film)

 Love Is Blind (formerly titled Beautiful Darkness) is an American independent dark comedy-drama film written by Jennifer Schuur, directed by Andy Delaney and Monty Whitebloom and starring Shannon Tarbet, Aidan Turner, Benjamin Walker, Matthew Broderick and Chloë Sevigny.
 It is Whitebloom and Delaney's directorial debut.
 It was released on video on demand on March 25, 2019 in the United Kingdom, and on November 8, 2019 in the United States.

+Plot

+Bess Krafft is a woman with a form of selective perception where she is unable to see her mother or acknowledge her mother's existence.
+Her therapist, who is on the autism spectrum, orders her to spend time with a chronically suicidal man.
+However, Bess can't see him either.